• Skip to primary navigation

 Step 6: Purchase, Measure and Cut Your Fence

-You’ve already installed the fence posts when you measured the area previously, so all you have to do now is cut the fencing material into these measurements that you’ve already made.
-It’s easiest to measure and cut the fence material in a different area so that you don’t confuse certain parts for others.
+It’s easiest to measure and cut the fence material in a different area to not confuse certain parts for others.
 But you’ll want to measure and cut all of your pieces before installing any of them.
 Try to remain organized throughout this process.

 Step 7: Shape and Attach the Fence

-Once you’ve measured and cut all of your fencing material, you’ll then want to shape the material and then attach it to the fencing posts.
+Once you’ve measured and cut all of your fencing material, you’ll then want to shape the material and attach it to the fencing posts.
 Whether you’ve purchased chicken wire fencing or hardware cloth, you should be able to bend it and make it keep the same shape.
 To attach chicken wire to the wood fence posts, you’re most recommended to use staples and a staple gun.
-But you should make sure the staples are galvanized to prevent them from rusting and falling out.
-And you’ll also want to use a pneumatic staple gun.

-How to build a chicken run?
+How to Build a Chicken Run?

 Pro Tips: